anaseto/gofrundis/README.md

 roff-like syntax, originally intended for supporting authoring of novels, but it can be used for more varied stuff.
 It relies on the exporting capabilities of the tool `frundis` to LaTeX, XHTML, EPUB (2 and 3), markdown and groff mom.
-Only LaTeX, XHTML and EPUB output formats are considered complete and mature.
+*Only LaTeX, XHTML and EPUB output formats are considered complete and mature.*

-The language focuses on simplicity, using a few flexible built-in macros, and strives to provide good error messages, while allowing one to explicitly mess up when needed and finely control output for a specific format.
+The language focuses on simplicity, using a few flexible built-in macros with sensible defaults, and it strives to provide good error messages, while allowing one to explicitly mess up when needed and finely control output for a specific format.

 Here is a list of its main features: